 Java Memory Model

-In Java, a program code can change a lot between its Java source code form, Byte code form and machine code form.
-The Java source code is supposed to be focused more on readability and clarity, while the machine code is focused more on performance and efficiency.
-Thats why the JVM is allowed to optimise the code, with different degrees of optimization (depending on the compilation stage), as long as it remains correct.
-However, this task can be very handy especially in the context of multi-threaded applications.
+In Java, a program code can change a lot between its Java source code form, Byte code form, and machine code form.
+The Java source code focuses more on readability and clarity, while the machine code focuses on performance and efficiency.
+The JVM is allowed to optimize the code, with different degrees of optimization (depending on the compilation stage), as long as it remains correct.
+But, this task can be handy in the context of multi-threaded applications.

-Roughly, while executing a program there is multiple levels of caching.
-The processor never operate on values directly in the main memory, but instead it loads the values to its own cache, manipulates them, then write them back to the main memory.
-Lets take the following example:
+There are multiple levels of caching while executing a program; the processor never operates on values directly in the main memory, but instead, it loads the values to its cache, manipulates them, then writes them back to the main memory.
+Let’s take the following example:

 class Reorder {